MachinisteWeb/node-atlas/README.en.md

 ┊┉
 ```

-*Note : If* `serverlessRelativePath` *is not present in "webconfig.json", default folder for generated files is* `serverless/`. `serverlessRelativePath` *is useful only to change the name/path of directory.*
+*Note: if* `serverlessRelativePath` *is not present in "webconfig.json", default folder for generated files is* `serverless/`. `serverlessRelativePath` *is useful only to change the name/path of directory.*

 #### Generate Static Files ####

-Files defined into `statics` are also copyble into `serverlessRelativePath` when you use `--generate`.
-To allows this, you could use for each directory the parameter `output` setted to `true`.
+Files defined into `statics` are also copyable into `serverlessRelativePath` when you use `--generate`.
+To allow this, you could use for each directory the parameter `output` set to `true`.

 ```
 {
    "statics": {
       "/javascripts/models": {
          "path": "models",
          "output": true
       }
    },
 }
 ```